Vaidehi-05/TBR/README.md

 ### Features 📖✨<br>
 ✔️ Throws a cool fun fact at start of each run for all those booktroverts!<br>
-✔️ In depth questionairre, analysing your reading taste on a variety of parameters such as: current book lover level, genre, author, subgenres based on selected genres and many more.<br>
+✔️ In depth questionnaire, analysing your reading taste on a variety of parameters such as: current book lover level, genre, author, subgenres based on selected genres and many more.<br>
 ✔️ Further detailed evaluation based on your current book experiences.<br>
 ✔️ A simple command line based UI for easy interaction.<br>